 We’re doing a lot of website makeovers this month, so I thought we’d see how website makeovers compare with other kinds of makeovers.
-What better place to start than with TLC TV’s What Not to Wear, a program that has been making people over for nearly a decade?
+What better place to start than with TLC TV’s What Not to Wear, a program that made people over for nearly a decade?

-If you’re unfamiliar with the program, here’s how it works: a pair of New York fashion experts (Stacey and Clinton) throw away all of their victim’s clothing, leaving him or her only enough to take on a New York shopping trip.
-They put the hapless soul up in a hotel in NYC, give them $5,000 to spend on clothes, and redo their hair and makeup as well.
+In case you’re unfamiliar with the program, here’s how it worked: a pair of New York fashion experts (Stacey and Clinton) threw away all of their victim’s clothing, leaving him or her only enough to take on a New York shopping trip.
+They put the hapless soul up in a hotel in NYC, give them $5,000 to spend on clothes, and redid their hair and makeup as well.

 We don’t take our clients to New York or give them money for shopping.
 On the other hand, we don’t throw away their clothes, either.

 Apart from these obvious dissimilarities, does a web site makeover have anything in common with a What Not to Wear makeover?

 - Stacy and Clinton take into account their victim’s preferences.
 Stacy and Clinton can be very harsh about the “before” wardrobe, saying things like, “Were you mauled by wild animals?” and, “Where did you get this — the stripper store?”
 However, they choose new gear that respects the victim’s preferences: people who love wild prints get wild prints and people who hate high heels get low heels.
 When you get a website makeover, you should get to keep the things you love about your current website.
 We’re working right now on a site whose owner wants a new website that still maintains a playful look, and she’s going to get a playful website.